arsenal9971/nPSR/README.md

 ## Inference

 Use the notebook `examples/Inference.ipynb` to evaluate the model on different shapes.
+You can download our pretrained weights from this [link](https://drive.google.com/drive/folders/1mJqQeDr0lkieeYQdT2WNTBTHgtSdIEa-?usp=sharing).